1976–77 in English football: Diary of the season

 8 March 1977: Holders Southampton are knocked out of the FA Cup 2–1 by Manchester United in their fifth round replay.

 12 March 1977: The League Cup final ends in a 0–0 draw between Aston Villa and Everton at Wembley.
 Arsenal's 2–1 loss to Queens Park Rangers is their seventh consecutive League defeat, a club record.

 16 March 1977: The Football League Cup final replay at Hillsborough ends in a 1–1 draw.

 19 March 1977: First Division heavyweights Everton, Leeds United, Liverpool and Manchester United all win their FA Cup sixth round ties to reach the last four.

 20 March 1977: Peter Houseman, who helped Chelsea win the FA Cup in 1970 and the European Cup Winners' Cup a year later, dies in a car crash at the age of 31.
-His wife is among the four people who die in the crash, which takes place near Oxford.
+His wife is among the four people who die in the crash, which occurred near Oxford.

 31 March 1977: With ten matches left, Ipswich Town have joined Liverpool at the top of the First Division table.
 Manchester City are three points behind with a game in hand, and Newcastle United are still in contention, a further point adrift.
 At the bottom, West Ham United, Sunderland, Derby County and Bristol City are separated by a single point.

 9 April 1977: Liverpool beat Manchester City 2–1 in a crunch League match at Anfield.
 Ipswich Town continue their challenge by winning 1–0 at Norwich City.

-13 April 1977: The Football League Cup final is decided at the third attempt when Aston Villa beat Everton 3-2 in the second replay at Old Trafford.
+13 April 1977: The Football League Cup final is decided at the third attempt when Aston Villa beat Everton 3–2 in the second replay at Old Trafford.
 A last minute goal from Brian Little sends the trophy to Villa Park and prevents the game from going to a third replay.

 23 April 1977: Everton and Liverpool draw 2–2 in the FA Cup semi-final at Maine Road, with referee Clive Thomas disallowing a late goal from Everton's Bryan Hamilton.
 At Hillsborough, Manchester United beat Leeds United 2–1 to reach the final for the second consecutive year.

 27 April 1977: Liverpool beat Everton 3–0 in the semi-final replay to reach the FA Cup final.

 30 April 1977: Liverpool effectively end Ipswich Town's title challenge by beating them 2–1 at Anfield.
-Manchester City crash to a 4–0 defeat at relegation-threatened Derby County, and are now two points behind the Reds having played a game more.
+Manchester City crash to a 4–0 defeat at relegation-threatened Derby County and are now two points behind the Reds having played a game more.
 Meanwhile, half the clubs in the division remain in danger of relegation: Bristol City are bottom, but just five points separate the ten teams immediately above them, with Tottenham Hotspur in most danger, having played more games than their rivals.

 7 May 1977: Tottenham Hotspur's first relegation since 1935 is virtually guaranteed after the Londoners are thrashed 5–0 at Manchester City.